salim-b/revealjs-tpl/slides.md

 # 2nd main slide

-## 1 {data-transition="convex"}
+## 1 {data-transition="convex" data-visibility="uncounted"}

-- bla
+- This slide has no corresponding Verticator bullet on the right ...

-- bli
+- ... because the attribute `data-visibility="uncounted"` was set.

-- blup
+- This means the currently highlighted bullet corresponds to the previous slide.

 ## 2 {data-transition="convex"}

-- You can use shortcodes to add emojis.
+- You can use shortcodes to add emojis:

-- writing `:alien:` will result in :alien:
+- Writing `:alien:` will result in :alien:.

 - Unfortunately not all of the [GitHub shortcodes](https://github.com/ikatyang/emoji-cheat-sheet#readme) seem to be supported.